jackgparker2/My-golf-page/README.md

 # My Golf page
 I am a golfer on the Univerity of Missouri's Golf team

-I started golfing when I was three with my dad.
+I started golfing when I was three years old with my dad.

 My *favorite* memory golfing is breaking 70 for the frist time with my grandpa.